Vonnegut Hardware Company: Sale of hardware firm

-By early 1965 it became public that The Vonnegut Hardware Company and its Von Duprin division might be sold.
-Very soon thereafter, with the involvement of the Boston investment banking firm of State Street Investments, Vonnegut Hardware Company was sold to the Schlage Lock Company, San Francisco.
-Circa 1965–1966, Schlage resold the retail components of Vonnegut to Indianapolis developer Warren Atkinson and a few Vonnegut Hardware Company employees.
+By 1965, with the involvement of the Boston investment banking firm of State Street Investments, Vonnegut Hardware Company was sold to the Schlage Lock Company, San Francisco.
+Around 1965–1966, Schlage resold the retail components of Vonnegut to Indianapolis developer Warren Atkinson and a few Vonnegut Hardware Company employees.
 The Schlage Lock Company retained all ownership interest in and to the industrial trade name Von Duprin and its products.
 Von Duprin continues to manufacture and distribute security-related products under its present-day holding company, Allegion.
-Under Atkinson, et al., the retail division was renamed Vonnegut, Inc. and Edward J Galm, Jr became its president.
-A number of the retail stores were operated in the 1970s; however, by 1980, the hardware stores were all closed or sold and merged into other operating entities.
+Under Atkinson, et al., the retail division was renamed Vonnegut, Inc., and Edward J. Galm Jr. became its president.
+A number of the retail stores were operated in the 1970s; however, by 1980, the hardware stores were all closed or merged into other operating entities.

 The Vonnegut Industrial Products division was also sold as part of the 1965 sale of the parent company.
 The sale price for the Vonnegut Industrial Products division was reported to be $3 million.
-The new owners, a group of former Vonnegut employees, incorporated under the name of Vonnegut Industrial Products, Inc. William H. Holbrook became the President of this firm and Everal Downing was named Vice President of Sales.
+The new owners, a group of former Vonnegut employees, incorporated under the name of Vonnegut Industrial Products, Inc. William H. Holbrook became the President, and Everal Downing was named Vice President of Sales.
 This new entity expanded by purchasing a warehouse in Evansville, Indiana, to better serve southern Indiana and Kentucky.
-Circa 1989, Vonnegut Industrial Products, Inc, with annual estimated sales of $40 million, was sold and merged into W W Grainger of Chicago, IL.
+By 1989, Vonnegut Industrial Products, Inc, with annual estimated sales of $40 million, was sold and merged into W W Grainger of Chicago, IL.

-From its dusty beginnings in 1852, the family business would witness, and survive, the Civil War, the transition from the horse drawn buggy to the motor vehicle, World War I, The Great Depression, Prohibition, World War II, and many other life-altering times and events.
-In total, The Vonnegut Hardware Company operated under the Vonnegut family, and its dedicated employees, for 113 years (1852 to 1965).
-Prior to its sale in 1965, it was the longest standing retail merchant in the city of Indianapolis.

 A "grand family"

-The Vonnegut family was a prominent family in Indianapolis.
-Family members took lead roles in civic and Indianapolis business affairs.
-Clemens Vonnegut Sr was a major proponent of quality education.
-He served on the Indianapolis Board of Schools for 27 years.
+The Vonnegut family was prominent in Indianapolis, many members taking lead roles in civic and Indianapolis business affairs.
+Clemens Vonnegut Sr. served on the Indianapolis Board of Schools for 27 years.
 Public School No. 9 at 407 Fulton Street, Indianapolis would later bear his name.
 His son Franklin succeeded him on the Indianapolis Board of Schools and Theodore F. Vonnegut would also assume this role in the 1920s.
-Clemens Vonnegut Sr and his sons Clemens Jr, Franklin and George were all gracious employers.
-Each had a burning desire for fair treatment both to their employees and to the public.
-The Vonneguts were a "grand family".
-All served various roles at The Vonnegut Hardware Company.
-This same spirit continued on with the third and fourth generation of the Vonnegut family.